google/oss-fuzz/docs/new_project_guide.md

 | Path                   | Description
 | ------                 | -----
 | `$SRC/<some_dir>`      | Source code needed to build your project.
-| `/usr/lib/libfuzzer.a` | Prebuilt libFuzzer library that need to be linked into all fuzzers (`-lfuzzer`).
+| `/usr/lib/libfuzzer.a` | Prebuilt libFuzzer library that needs to be linked into all fuzzers (`-lfuzzer`).

-You *must* use special compiler flags to build your project and fuzzers.
+You *must* use the special compiler flags needed to build your project and fuzz targets.
-These flags are provided in following environment variables:
+These flags are provided in the following environment variables:

 | Env Variable           | Description
 | -------------          | --------
 | `$CC`, `$CXX`, `$CCC`  | The C and C++ compiler binaries.
 | `$CFLAGS`, `$CXXFLAGS` | C and C++ compiler flags.

-Many well-crafted build scripts will automatically use these variables.
-If not, passing them manually to a build tool might be required.
+Most well-crafted build scripts will automatically use these variables.
+If not, pass them manually to the build tool.

 See [Provided Environment Variables](../infra/base-images/base-libfuzzer/README.md#provided-environment-variables) section in `base-libfuzzer` image documentation for more details.